project-error/svelte-lua-boilerplate/README.md

 with Svelte in NUI.
 It can be used for both in browser and in game development.

-Utilizing `Rollup.js` allows us to have hot builds while developing in game by restarting the resource, instead of having to make a production build.
+Utilizing `Vite` allows us to have hot builds while developing in game by restarting the resource, instead of having to make a production build.

 This version of the boilerplate is meant for the CfxLua runtime.